-Case Managers are to seek this information from the employer as soon as possible in order to make a timely determination of the injured workers PIAWE.
+Case Managers are to seek this information from the employer and worker within 3 working days from receipt of an initial notification in order to make a timely determination of the injured workers PIAWE

-Additionally, for injuries sustained on or after 21 October 2019, the worker's preinjury weekly earnings may be determined by agreement between the worker and employer within 5 days of initial notification.
 Once the PIAWE is determined, the weekly amount to be paid to a worker will be a percentage of their PIAWE:

 - For the first 13 weeks of total or partial incapacity from work, the worker is entitled to 95% of their PIAWE.
 Once Guild Insurance has determined the PIAWE, the Case Manager is to advise our employers the amount to be paid each week - After 13 weeks of total or partial incapacity from work, if the worker is doing at least 15 hours per week of work, their rate remains at the rate of 95% of their PIAWE.
-If the worker remains totally unfit to work, or is doings less than 15 hours of work per week, the rate drops to the rate of 80% of their PIAWE.
+If the worker remains totally unfit to work, or is doing less than 15 hours of work per week, the rate drops to the rate of 80% of their PIAWE.